Koenkk/zigbee2mqtt.io/docs/devices/ptvo.switch.md

 * `legacy`: Set to false to disable the legacy integration (highly recommended), will change structure of the published payload (default true).
 The value must be `true` or `false`

-* `temperature_precision`: Number of digits after decimal point for temperature, takes into effect on next report of device.
-The value must be a number with a minimum value of `0` and with a with a maximum value of `3`

-* `temperature_calibration`: Calibrates the temperature value (absolute offset), takes into effect on next report of device.
-The value must be a number.

-* `humidity_precision`: Number of digits after decimal point for humidity, takes into effect on next report of device.
-The value must be a number with a minimum value of `0` and with a with a maximum value of `3`

-* `humidity_calibration`: Calibrates the humidity value (absolute offset), takes into effect on next report of device.
-The value must be a number.

-* `pressure_precision`: Number of digits after decimal point for pressure, takes into effect on next report of device.
-The value must be a number with a minimum value of `0` and with a with a maximum value of `3`

-* `pressure_calibration`: Calibrates the pressure value (absolute offset), takes into effect on next report of device.
-The value must be a number.

-* `illuminance_calibration`: Calibrates the illuminance value (percentual offset), takes into effect on next report of device.
-The value must be a number.

-* `illuminance_lux_calibration`: Calibrates the illuminance_lux value (percentual offset), takes into effect on next report of device.
-The value must be a number.

 ## Exposes